 Sweet drinks that should be avoided include soft drinks, fruit juice, sports drinks, cordial, tea drinks, fruit drinks and energy drinks.

 A better alternative to fruit juice and sweet drinks is fresh fruit.
 It provides the same nutrients plus fibre and is more filling than juice.

 It’s important to limit foods that are high in added sugars, as these are a cause of tooth decay.
 It’s also recommended to avoid using foods as incentives or rewards for good behaviour.

 6. Healthy meals and snacks are important for healthy teeth

-- To help your child to break the habit, try encouragement and distractions.Offer a reward for a period without sucking.
-You could mark progress on a chart or calendar.
+Most children stop sucking their fingers or thumbs between two and four years of age.
+To help your child break the habit, try encouragement and distractions.
+You could offer a reward for a period without sucking, marking their progress on a chart or calendar.

 9. See your dentist if your child damages their teeth

 If your child knocks out a baby tooth, do not put it back in place.
 This can damage the adult tooth underneath the gum.
 If an adult tooth is knocked out or damaged, always seek immediate advice from your dentist.